...

 However, another way is to fight and relive the theological and cultural battles of the past while disengaging from today’s hottest battles.
 For example, some pastors laude the heroes of the Reformation (who are worthy of honour) for risking their lives for their brave stand to defend justification by faith alone and other Biblical truths.
 But remember, our Reformed heroes fought those theological battles in the public square during a time when public opposition to the Roman Catholic Church’s official dogma would come with a high price to pay—culturally, legally, financially and even mortally.
 Like the early disciples, their theology in public crossed the civil magistrates and cultural gatekeepers of their day.

-There are similar cultural and theological battles to fight today that will come with threats from our culture and the civil magistrate—such as publicly opposing the notion of a neutral secular sphere, the LBGTQ agenda, critical theory, feminism, gender roles, indoctrination in public education, cultural marxism, globalism, etc.
+There are similar cultural and theological battles to fight today that will come with threats from our culture and the civil magistrate—such as publicly opposing the notion of a neutral secular sphere, the LBGTQ agenda, critical race theory, feminism, gender roles, indoctrination in public education, cultural marxism, globalism, etc.

 To live off the borrowed courage of battles already fought while neglecting to take any risk directly wage war in today’s frontline is cowardice masquerading as courage.